fgsect/scat/README.md

 SCAT version up to 1.1.0 required specifying the Samsung baseband type manually using `-m`.
-As SCAT now autodetects the Samsung baseband type, This option will be deprecated in future releases.
+As SCAT now autodetects the Samsung baseband type, This option will be deprecated in SCAT 1.2.0, and may be removed in SCAT >= 2.0.0.

 ### USB
 Accessing the baseband diagnostics via USB: